 Jordan Morille, MFA

 Louie Valencia-García, Ph.D.

 Assistant Professor of History & Faculty-In-Residence for Laurel Honors House

 Senior Administrative Assistant

 Michelle Sotolongo, MA

 Pallavi Krishna Reddy

 Student coordinators are the sprockets that keep the Honors machine running, and you caffeinated throughout the day.

-Major: Communication Studies
+Minor: Communication Studies